bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 The paragraph is going to have visible top and bottom margins.

-When style.width is not specified, texts are arranged in lines separated by the presence of double-backslashes.
-If style.width is specified, double-backslashes are ignored and all texts are expected to form a continuous paragraph.
+Usually, when "width" is not present, texts are arranged in lines separated by the presence of double-backslashes.

+    ```par
+    Hello world!\\
+    Hello universe!\\
+    Hello people!
+    ```

+If "width" style is provided,
+double-backslashes are ignored and all texts are to form a single continuous paragraph.

+    ```par{width:50}
+    Hello world!
+    Hello universe!
+    Hello people!
+    ```

 # The phrases